prakharmrsl/easypcceo.github.io/pages/graphics-cards/graphics-cards.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZfnPFNnXqC0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Alright, I’m going to explain this in very simple terms, because it’s a pretty complex concept.
+Forget about GPU memory clock speed and core clock for now - we've got a guide that talks about that [here](/gpu-memory-clock-speed/).

 As you probably already know, CPUs use cores.
 Whether the CPU has 1, 2, 4, or 8 cores, each core can handle one process at a time (which basically means using electrical signals to say yes or no really quickly, over and over again).